bitwiseworks/python-os2/Doc/reference/datamodel.rst

    single: type of an object
    single: mutable object
    single: immutable object

-..
-XXX it *is* now possible in some cases to change an object's type, under certain controlled conditions

 Every object has an identity, a type and a value.
 An object's *identity* never changes once it has been created; you may think of it as the object's address in